ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Microsoft Intune provides three separate experience in enrolling the iOS devices into the Agencies Azure Active directory.
 The enrolment experiences are:

 * Device Enrolment Program (DEP) – Device Enrolment Program is a managed device enrolment process.
 The devices serial number is registered with Apple Business Manager allows Intune to bypass Assisted Setup by preconfigure device settings.
-The user’s account will be assigned to the device.
+The user's account will be assigned to the device.
 The device will be marked as a Supervised device.
 * Device Enrolment Manager (DEM) – Device Enrolment Manager assigns a single Azure Active Directory account as the owner of the device.
 The end users cannot administer or purchase any apps on the device
 * User Enrolment – User enrolment process requires users set up the iOS device and manually install Company Portal to register the device as Intune enrolled device.
 The device will be marked as a BYOD device